 Why Should You Care?

 Well, the rapidly increased accumulation of greenhouse gases by human activity in our atmosphere is what contributes to global warming.
 The bigger the carbon footprint of any activity, the greater the cumulative contribution to climate change.

-If we all make a personal and conscious effort to reduce our carbon footprint, we can be a part of the solution to this climate crisis.
+If we all make a conscious effort to reduce our individual carbon footprints, we can be a part of the solution to this climate crisis.

 A Smaller Carbon Footprint is Good for the Planet and Your Wallet